 The current Alienware gaming laptop lineup is pretty vast - not only are there a dizzying array of different variants and configurations, but you've essentially got a brand new range for 2022 - the 'X' range.
 This joins the established 'M' range as a good option for those looking for a slimmed-down laptop.
 Regardless of which model you're looking for, however, you'll find a full breakdown and specs comparison just down below, alongside the strengths and weaknesses of each model.

-Overall, these aren't cheap gaming laptop deals by any stretch of the imagination as you would expect, but our roundup of today's best Alienware laptop prices might just potentially save you some big bucks.
-We regularly see discounts of up to $1,000 on some of the high-end machines depending on the time of the year, so it's definitely worth scoping out the lay of the land before you commit.
+Overall, these aren't cheap gaming laptop deals (opens in new tab) by any stretch of the imagination as you would expect, but our roundup of today's best Alienware laptop prices might just potentially save you some big bucks.
+Right now we're in the build up to Amazon Prime Day - one of the biggest retail events of the year - so our fingers are crossed for some great prices.
+Previously, we've seen discounts of up to $1,000 on these machines so the savings could potentially be massive.

 Alienware laptop deals and prices: 2022 models